cofactoryai/textbase/docs/docs/examples/langchain.md

     'SERPAPI_API_KEY': "YOUR SERPAPI API KEY"
 }

+# Set the memory window size for LangChain memory
+LangChain.memory.k = 6 # Default value is 6

 # Prompt for GPT-3.5 Turbo
 SYSTEM_PROMPT = """You are chatting with an AI.
 There are no specific prefixes for responses, so you can ask or talk about anything you like.
 The AI will respond in a natural, conversational manner.
 Feel free to start the conversation with any question or topic, and let's have a